 - If you’re not sure if your dog licked or drank any water … follow the instructions below.
 You might also want to talk to your holistic vet.
 Meanwhile watch your dog carefully for any signs of illness.

-- If your dog did lick or drink any water ... you need to get him to the vet as soon as you can.
-But follow the instructions below for some things you can do right away that can help!
+- If your dog did lick or drink some water ... you need to get him to the vet as soon as you can.
+But here are some things you can do right away that can help!

 Caution: If your clinic is closed, go to a 24-hour emergency clinic.
 Don’t wait till morning.
 That may be too late.
 Call ahead to let the clinic know you’re on your way and why.